eddddddy/ChordForMe/README.md

 # About ChordForMe
-This application is still in progress, and is more of a hobby than something that's planned to be released.
+This application is still in progress, and is more of a hobby than something that's planned to ever be released.